m1ga/ti.coronawidget/README.md

 ```

 ## 🚨 Attention
-_Android only!_ For iOS you can use Scriptable with https://gist.github.com/kevinkub/46caebfebc7e26be63403a7f0587f664
+_Android only!_ For iOS you can use Scriptable with https://gist.github.com/kevinkub/46caebfebc7e26be63403a7f0587f664 by @kevinkub (https://github.com/kevinkub)

 ## Author